 This purely Bahamian brewery has been on the island since 2008.
 Beer lovers will appreciate a behind-the-scenes tour of the Bahamian Brewery, complete with a tasting of the product in their personal tap room.

 Marvel at the waterfalls and large fig trees at the Garden of the Groves, a celebration of nature with winding trails, fountains, lush vegetation, and indigenous birds and butterflies.
 You can even steal away for a private moment of meditation among the botanical beauty.

 5. PORT LUCAYA MARKETPLACE & MARINA

-Colourful shops and restaurants line the path of this retail oasis.
-There are over 80 stores offering duty-free perfume and jewellery.
-Restaurants with live music are perfect for grabbing lunch before heading over to the marina for water activities, like snorkelling, scuba diving or a ride on a glass-bottom boat.
+Colorful shops and restaurants line the path of this retail oasis.
+There are over 80 stores offering duty-free perfume and jewelry.
+Restaurants with live music are perfect for grabbing lunch before heading over to the marina for water activities, like snorkeling, scuba diving or a ride on a glass-bottom boat.

 With over 40 acres of mangrove swamps, sand dunes, and beaches comprising Lucayan National Park, kayaking through creeks is just one way to enjoy the natural habitat.
 Enjoy lunch on the beach afterward and take in the beauty of the forest for a peaceful escape from the ordinary.